May be used to fulfill Technology Credits. Technology Graduation Requirements: 1 Credit Total.

 In this course, students will:

 Drawing I is a beginning course designed to be an exploration of drawing techniques and concepts and how to apply the art elements and principles of design to create dynamic drawing compositions.
-This class has an emphasis on observation and learning how to make your drawings look three dimensional by using proper shading and perspective.
-Students will create a variety of drawings such as still life, abstract, surreal, landscape, and more while using and experimenting with a variety of media including charcoal and graphite.
+This class has an emphasis on observation and learning how to make your drawings look three dimensional by using proper shading and perspective with pencil and charcoal.
+Students will create a variety of drawings such as still life, portrait, abstract, surreal, landscapes.
+We will end with a Unit on human proportions and how to draw faces.
+A working scanner (provided by PALCS) or a digital camera is required for this course.

-Prerequisite: Foundations of Art and Design or Honors Art Portfolio.
+Prerequisite: C or above in Foundations of Art and Design or Honors Art Portfolio, and/or teacher recommendation/portfolio review.

 ½ credit | Spring| Grades 9-12